Updated January 2023

-2. Look at demand for plumbers in your area
+2. Look at the demand for plumbers in your area

-It's always a good idea to check out demand for the trade you're considering.
-This will give you a sense of how competitive the field is, and how challenging it may be to find your first job.
+It's always a good idea to check out the demand for the trade you're considering.
+This will give you a sense of how competitive the field is and how challenging it may be to find your first job.

 For Ontario, the latest career outlook for plumbers is fairly stable.
-The Government of Canada Job Bank gives this trade 2 out of 3 stars for demand—which is considered average.
+The Government of Canada Job Bank gives this trade three out of five stars for demand—which is considered average.

 Bottom line: there are openings for plumbers out there, but you'll need to compete to get your foot in the door at a good company.
 Quality plumber training is key for getting that competitive edge.

 Wondering how much money you'll make?